AlvaroJSnish/go-interpreter/README.md

 # go-interpreter

-Creating a simple interpreter for the Go programming language.
+Creating a simple interpreter in Go.

 Book: [Writing An Interpreter In Go](https://interpreterbook.com/)

+For the Rust version, see [here](https://github.com/AlvaroJSnish/rust-interpreter).

 ## Progress